gruntwork-io/boilerplate/examples/wasm/README.md

   error: string,            // empty on success; failure message otherwise
   generatedFiles: string[], // paths to files written by this run
-  sourceChecksum: string,   // populated only when manifest=true }
+  sourceChecksum: string,   // populated only when manifest=true
+  warnings: string[],       // non-fatal notices (e.g. custom validations skipped in WASM) }
 ```

 Argument-shape failures (wrong arity, invalid JSON, invalid enum values) reject the Promise with a JS `Error`.
 Render failures resolve the Promise with a populated `error` field, so callers can branch on a field instead of wrapping in `try`/`catch`.

+#### WASM-specific caveats

+- **Custom `validations` on variables are not enforced.** The ozzo-validation library pulls in transitive crypto code that is excluded from the WASM binary, so the `runValidation` helper is a no-op under `GOOS=js`.
+If a template declares `validations`, the run emits a `warnings` entry and proceeds.
+- **Jsonnet templates are not supported.** `google/go-jsonnet` does not compile under `GOOS=js`; any `.jsonnet` in the template folder produces an error rather than being silently skipped.

 ### Host setup for Node